 Beginning in the north, Bastia is one of the smaller, yet livelier cities with an old charm that leaves you wanting to stay.

 It’s home to the second busiest passenger port, after Calais in mainland France.
-So, maybe you can pop over into Italy for the day!
+So, maybe you can pop over to Italy on a $45 ferry!

 But, if you’re planning to stay in Bastia for a while, you should stroll through the Terra Nova: a citadel built between the 15th and 17th centuries for the city’s old Genoese masters.